How to warp a gradient in Photoshop

 Leaving the Angle at 90 degrees but changing the Style to Reflected.

-Changing the style to Reflected moves the bright orange part of the gradient to the middle of the letters, making it easier to see that the gradient is running through the text in a straight line:
+Changing the style to Reflected moves the bright orange part of the gradient to the exact middle of the letters.
+This makes it much easier to see that the gradient is currently running in a straight, flat line.

 The result after changing the gradients's style to Reflected.